MatthewRalston/kmerdb/quickstart.md

 The intention is that more developers would want to add functionality to the codebase or even just utilize things downstream, but to build out directly with numpy and scipy/scikit as needed to suggest the basic infrastructure for the ML problems and modeling approaches that could be applied to such datasets.
 This project has begun under GPL v3.0 and hopefully could gain some interest.

-Also thank you to patelvivek (github/viviensio) for the Github ribbon I previously used Thanks to free-icon for the download icon used on the home page.
+Thanks to free-icon for the download icon used on the home page.
 It is also cited at the bottom of each page.